How adaptive party games work

 An adaptive party game uses the group's choices during play to shape future prompts.
 In Party Cards, right swipes mean a card was played, left swipes mean it was skipped, and the intelligent game engine adapts what comes next.

-Why is a fixed deck limited?
+Why can a randomly shuffled deck feel limited?

 What can an adaptive game change?